Paths of Glory: Background

 Gray's stanza reflects Kubrick's feelings about war as well, and that becomes clear in the narrative of the film – a long battle for something with such an unimportant name as the "Ant Hill".
-Some of Kubrick's unrealized projects contained themes of war, as well.
-Kubrick once told a New York Times journalist:
+Some of Kubrick's unrealized projects contained themes of war as well.
+Kubrick once told a New York Times journalist;

 Man isn't a noble savage, he's an ignoble savage.
 He is irrational, brutal, weak, silly, unable to be objective about anything where his own interests are involved – that about sums it up.
 I'm interested in the brutal and violent nature of man because it's a true picture of him.
 And any attempt to create social institutions on a false view of the nature of man is probably doomed to failure.

-Kubrick's filmography shares many visual elements but thematically, the most frequent subject – even more than sexuality – is war.
-Dr. Strangelove (1964) presents war as a farce, its absurdity and pointlessness evoked through comedy.
-Fear and Desire (1953) demonstrates that the extreme stress and trauma of war can lead to the mental breakdown of soldiers to a point where they are insanely committing war crimes against a civilian population, thereby effectively abandoning the waged purpose of the war in the first place.
-Full Metal Jacket (1987) enters the mind of a soldier and tells the audience that they may not like what they hear.
-Spartacus (1960) also shows the horrors of war, much like Barry Lyndon (1975) and A Clockwork Orange (1971) with its many references to World War II and other conflicts.

-Paths of Glory is based loosely on the true story of the Souain corporals affair, when four French soldiers were executed in 1915, during World War I under General Géraud Réveilhac, for failure to follow orders.
-The soldiers were exonerated posthumously, in 1934.
+Paths of Glory is based loosely on the true story of the Souain corporals affair when four French soldiers were executed in 1915 during World War I under General Géraud Réveilhac for failure to follow orders.
+The soldiers were exonerated posthumously in 1934.
 The novel is about the French execution of innocent men to strengthen others' resolve to fight.
 The French Army did carry out military executions for cowardice, as did most of the other major participants, excluding the United States of America and Australia.
 The United States sentenced 24 soldiers to death for cowardice, but the sentences were never carried out.
 However, a significant point in the film is the practice of selecting individuals at random and executing them as a punishment for the sins of the whole group.
-This is similar to the Roman practice of decimation, which was rarely used by the French Army in World War I. Paths of Glory takes place in France, but Kubrick's feelings on the topic stem more from his American upbringing.
-When General Mireau says “show me a patriot, and I'll show you an honest man”, Colonel Dax remarks that Samuel Johnson once said: “Patriotism is the last refuge of the scoundrel”.
+This is similar to the Roman practice of decimation, which was rarely used by the French Army in World War I.